wilsonmar/wilsonmar.github.io/_posts/2018-10-09-mytrailhead.md

    * Learners can add their own sequence of trailhead modules

-   * Managers can track progress through trails in <a target="_blank" href="https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000EFpAtUAL">Trail Tracker Salesforce app</a> from the App Exchange.
+   * Managers can track employee progress through trails in <a target="_blank" href="https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000EFpAtUAL">Trail Tracker Salesforce app</a> from the App Exchange.

    ### Videos